 They still had their day jobs to do.…

-Along with providing guidance on how to link individual employee goals to organizational strategy, Mike walks you through the different types of goals, including bottom-up, zero-based, commit, and stretch goals.
-He also helps you use goals to change behaviors, build new skills among employees, and make goals actionable by using incentives and tying them to specific activities.
-He concludes with a comprehensive plan for setting and implementing goals, and some tips on dealing with challenges such as conflicting goals.
+Mike walks you through bottom-up, zero-based, commit, and stretch goals.
+He also helps you use goals to change behaviors, build new skills among employees, and make goals actionable with incentives.
+He concludes with a comprehensive plan for setting and implementing goals, and tips on dealing with challenges such as conflicting goals.

 - Identify, set, and track SMART goals.